1-B-2 Cells, tissues and organs

 Tissue Morphological features

-Epithelial The epithelial cells stay very close together.
-A very small amount of extracellular matrix exists between them
+Epithelial Cells stay very close together with a very small amount of extracellular matrix interposed between them

-Connective Its cells are derived from mesenchymal cells and are usually separated by a varying amounts of extracellular matrix
+Connective Cells derived from mesenchymal cells and usually separated by differing amounts of extracellular matrix

-Muscle Elongated cells capable of contraction, with little extracellular material between them
+Muscle Elongated cells with little extracellular material between them and capable of contraction

-Nervous Most cells have extensions that form complex networks with other nervous cells and with cells of other tissues.
+Nervous Most of its cells have extensions that form complex networks with other nervous cells and with cells of other tissues.
 Very little extracellular matrix

 Tissue Some of their main functions

-Epithelial Coating of external and internal surfaces of the body; secretion
+Epithelial Coating of external and internal surfaces of the body; transport of ions and molecules; secretion

 Connective Support of the whole body as well of its tissues and organs, filling of spaces, nourishment of cells of other tissues, bodily defense, secretion